hukai916/DMS_project_v_1.0/README.md

 It will take several minutes to install all components.

 ## GUI approach
-After setup, do:
+After setup, do: <br>
 **bash gui.sh** <br>
 Input wild type sequence, raw reads file and mutation sites information accordingly.

 ## Command line approach
 To use command line approach, we need to provide with a configuration file.
-Then do:
+Then do: <br>
 **bash wrapper.sh configuration.txt** <br>
 The configuration_template.txt file can be found inside script folder.